On sharp Fourier extension from spheres in arbitrary dimensions: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
 GN and DOS are partially supported by FCT/Portugal through CAMGSD, IST-ID, projects UIDB/04459/2020 and UIDP/04459/2020.
 GN is also supported by FCT under the Scientific Employment Stimulus, Individual Call 2023.06691.CEECIND.
 DOS acknowledges further support from the IST Santander Start Up Funds, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/1 – 390685813, and expresses his gratitude to Neal Bez and Yutaka Terasawa for organizing the RIMS Symposium on {\it Harmonic Analysis and Nonlinear Partial Differential Equations} (June 2024).
+The authors are grateful to the anonymous referee for valuable suggestions.